top of page

 16. Bosch — Total Loss

-Little is known about the island Bosch.
+Little is known about the island of Bosch.
 On some old maps the village, called Corresand of Koresand, is mentioned.
 So little is known about Corresant, that some even speculate it was an island of its own.

 The All Saints flood washed the island largely away in 1570.
 All dunes and buildings were destroyed.
 It became uninhabitable.

-Around 1630, tidal dynamics made the island Bosch even grow a bit, as sand accumulated.
+Around 1630, tidal dynamics made the island of Bosch even grow a bit, as sand accumulated.
 That is when one family lived on the island.
 However, the Christmas Flood of 1717 washed to island away for good.

 17. Heffesandt — Total Loss